 Many modern cameras are not only capable of taking still images, but can also record movies.
 The A7 II indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the A7 II can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7 II has a higher magnification than the one of the 1D Mark II (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Sony A7 II along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark II, but is missing on the A7 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.